kittennbfive/avr-i2s/README.md

 No. This is plain assembly written from scratch.

 <b>PARTS LIST?</b><br>
-The processor is an ATmega328P running on 3,3V with a 20MHz crystal - thats out of spec but works fine for me - YMMV.
+The processor is an ATmega328P running on 3,3V with a 20MHz crystal - thats out of spec but works fine for me - YMMV.<br>
 The microphone is an INMP441 on a breakoutboard from Aliexpress.
-Other Mics should work just fine if the resolution is 24 bits or less.
+Other Mics should work just fine if the resolution is 24 bits or less.<br>
 The connection to LAN is made by an ENC28J60 (breakoutboard from Aliexpress too).

 <b>SPECIFICATIONS?</b><br>
-The MEMS-microphone spits out 24 bits of data for each sample.
+The MEMS-microphone spits out 24 bits of data for each sample.<br>
 The Masterclock for the Mic is 2MHz.
 WordSelect and so samplerate is 2MHz/64=31.25kHz.
 This gives the full frequency-response of the Mic from 60Hz to 15kHz.
 The data is buffered and send out to LAN as raw Ethernet II-packets with 252 bytes (84 samples) of payload each (+2 bytes checksum added by the ENC).
 Currently the data is send from MAC 00:00:00:00:00:00 to Broadcast (FF:FF:FF:FF:FF:FF) but this could be changed.
-Ethertype is set to 0x0000, could also be changed.
+Ethertype is set to 0x0000, could also be changed.<br>
 The audio is 24 bit signed PCM BIG ENDIAN @31.25kHz.

 <b>LIMITATIONS?</b><br>
-You can only receive data from ONE Mic/I2S-slave == mono.
+You can only receive data from ONE Mic/I2S-slave == mono.<br>
-The code samples while WordSelect is LOW, data that arrives while WordSelect is HIGH is ignored.
+The code samples while WordSelect is LOW, data that arrives while WordSelect is HIGH is ignored.<br>
-I don't think stereo is possible with the limited ressources of an AVR, feel free to prove me wrong.
+I don't think stereo is possible with the limited ressources of an AVR, feel free to prove me wrong.<br>
 There are no verification if LAN is up, a transmit was sucessful and so on because there is no time for this(?) and i wanted to keep it as simple as possible.
 Assembly is tedious business.

 <b>PINOUT?</b><br>
-SPI-Interface connected to ENC28J60 with SS on PB2 USART used as SPI-Master connected to Mic (PD0, PD1, PD4) 20MHz crystal on the standard pins
+SPI-Interface connected to ENC28J60 with SS on PB2<br>
+USART used as SPI-Master connected to Mic (PD0, PD1, PD4)<br>
+20MHz crystal on the standard pins<br>
-Power is 3,3V with the usual decoupling caps and 10k pullup on RESET.
+Power is 3,3V with the usual decoupling caps and 10k pullup on RESET.<br>
-For the INMP441 you need to connect L/R to GND.
+For the INMP441 you need to connect L/R to GND.<br>

 <b>SCHEMATIC?</b><br>
 None.
 See above, thats all you need.

 <b>FUSES?</b><br>
-Fuses are set for crystal-clock 20MHz.
+Fuses are set for crystal-clock 20MHz.<br>
 E:FF H:D9 L:E7

 <b>HOW TO COMPILE/FLASH?</b><br>
-compile/assemble with `avr-gcc -mmcu=atmega328p -o avr.elf main.S`
+compile/assemble with `avr-gcc -mmcu=atmega328p -o avr.elf main.S`<br>
 flash using your favorite tool, for example `avrdude -p m328p -c usbasp-clone -U flash:w:avr.elf`

 <b>HOW TO RECEIVE THE DATA?</b><br>
-On Linux you can use receive.c and e.g. `sox` to convert the raw data to a wav-file.
+On Linux you can use receive.c and e.g. `sox` to convert the raw data to a wav-file.<br>
 On other systems you need something to listen for raw Ethernet II-packets, extract the payload and write it to a file or pipe it somewhere.

 <b>HOW DOES IT WORK? / I WANT DETAILS!</b><br>